whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Men who have been systematically trained to deny their feelings and not to follow their sacred path may abandon their family or beat them, or get lost in drugs or alcohol.
 Even among men who avoid these troubles, how many boys feel grateful to their fathers for holding them to high standards?
 How many girls feel grateful to their fathers for showing them what a good man is like?
 Too few!

 Some men join the police or military where they pretend to serve the public while obediently taking orders from unaccountable leaders, so they actually protect the rich and powerful.
-Authorities consistently threaten the careers and even lives of brave police whistleblowers who call out the police's own illegal activity, scaring the rest into cowardly obedience.[xxx-odoc|ch32]
+Authorities consistently threaten the careers and even lives of brave police whistleblowers who call out the police's own illegal activity, scaring the remaining officers into submissive obedience.[xxx-odoc|ch32]

 Behind this superficiality, many men struggle with nagging questions like "when does life become meaningful?" or "why am I even here?"
 As Henry David Thoreau put it, "The mass of men lead lives of quiet desperation."[xxx-walden|economy] This also explains the saying that "Every man dies.
 Not every man really lives."[xxx-braveheart every man]